aschot-myan/Rashr/README.md

 This app flashes and backups your device recovery and kernel without rebooting it very fast and easy without a PC or any outside influence.

-This app have over 1500 build-in recovery imgs (Clockworkmod/TWRP/philz) of course you can choose other imgs from internal and external storage.
+This app have over 1500 build-in recovery IMGs (ClockworkMod/TWRP/Philz) of course you can choose other IMGs from internal and external storage.

 Over 90% of all devices will be supported by the App.